rmccrear/codex-lv3-may-2025/week5/supabase-setup/SUPABASE_REACT_SETUP_GUIDE.md

 <img src="./assets/image-13.png" alt="Copy Starter Files">
 </details>

-**The three files you'll get:**
+**The three files you'll need to modify:**

+1. **`.env`** - Environment variables file
+   - Stores your Supabase URL and API key securely
+   - Keeps sensitive data out of your code
+   - Create in your project root: `.env`

-1. **`utils/supabase.js`** - Supabase client configuration
+2. **`src/utils/supabase.js`** - Supabase client configuration
    - Creates connection to your database
-   - Uses your project URL and API key
+   - Uses environment variables for API credentials
    - Copy to: `src/utils/supabase.js`

-2. **`actions.js`** - Data fetching functions
-   - Pre-written functions to get data from your table
-   - Uses the Supabase client to query the database
-   - Copy to: `src/actions.js`

-3. **`Page.jsx`** - Example component
+3. **`src/App.jsx`** - Main React component
-   - Shows how to use the actions to display data
+   - Shows how to fetch and display data from Supabase
-   - Demonstrates useState and useEffect with Supabase
+   - Demonstrates useState and useEffect with database
-   - Copy to: `src/components/Page.jsx` (or use in App.jsx)
+   - Modify your existing App.jsx file

 **File Structure:**
 ```
+project-root/
+├── .env                 # Environment variables
-src/
+├── src/
-├── utils/
+│   ├── utils/
-│   └── supabase.js      # Supabase client config
+│   │   └── supabase.js  # Supabase client config
-├── actions.js           # Data fetching functions
-├── components/
-│   └── Page.jsx         # Example component
+│   └── App.jsx          # Main component (modified)
-└── App.jsx
+└── package.json
 ```

 **💡 Tip:** Create the `utils` folder first: `mkdir src/utils`

-**How to copy:**
+**How to set up:**
-- Create the folders and files in your React project
+- Create `.env` file in project root
-- Copy the code from each Supabase file
-- Paste into your project files
-- Save all files
+- Create `src/utils/supabase.js` with client config
+- Modify your existing `App.jsx` to fetch data

 ---

 ## Step 4: Customize for Your Table Schema

 The starter code uses a generic "todos" table.
 Change it to match **your** table name and columns.
+We'll use "employees" as an example.

 <details>
 <summary>Show Me</summary>